tenetxyz/biomes-contracts/PROGRAMS.md

 ## Abstract

-This document provides a detailed examination of the Programs architecture within the DUST smart contract ecosystem.
+This document provides an overview of the Programs architecture within the DUST smart contract ecosystem.
 Programs represent a powerful abstraction layer that enables dynamic behavior and programmable logic for entities within the virtual world.
 By leveraging the MUD framework's capabilities, Programs offer a flexible mechanism for extending entity functionality through custom logic that can respond to various in-world events.
-This paper explores the theoretical foundations, implementation details, and practical applications of Programs, serving both as an academic analysis and a practical guide for developers.
+This document explains the concepts, implementation details and practical applications of Programs, serving as a practical guide for developers.

 ## 1. Introduction